Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: Numerical examples

-For completeness, it is worth mentioning that the specialized bound given in \cite[Corollary 6]{Abdel-Ghaffar:2013} for the $1$-separating redundancy $s_1(\mathcal{C})$ of a linear code $\mathcal{C}$ with the all-one codeword in the dual code $\mathcal{C}^{\perp}$ gives $s_1(\mathcal{C}) \leq 22 $ for the Golay code and $s_1(\mathcal{C}) \leq 20$ for the quadratic residue code.
-Except for these two cases, no known specialized bounds improve or match the best results in the tables by our general theorems.
+For completeness, we note that the specialized bound given in \cite[Corollary 6]{Abdel-Ghaffar:2013} for the $1$-separating redundancy $s_1(\mathcal{C})$ of a linear code $\mathcal{C}$ of length $n$ whose dual code $\mathcal{C}^{\perp}$ has a codeword of weight $n$ gives $s_1(\mathcal{C}) \leq 22 $ for the extended Golay code, $s_1(\mathcal{C}) \leq 21$ for the ternary cyclic code, and $s_1(\mathcal{C}) \leq 20$ for the quadratic residue code.
+Except for these cases, no known specialized bounds improve or match the best results in the tables by our general theorems and corollary.